-- (a) electricity savings are calculated in MWh using Equation 2, in which references to "energy" in Equations 3 to 5 of this Division are taken to mean "electricity". - (b) RF is the regional factor, which is 0.98 if the project is undertaken in metropolitan Victoria or 1.04 if the project is undertaken in regional Victoria, as defined by the Locations Variable List in the Victorian Energy Upgrades Specifications 2018. - (c) gas savings are calculated in gigajoules (GJ) using Equation 2, in which references to "energy" in Equations 3 to 5 of this Division are taken to mean "gas". - (d) counted savings is a variable determined in accordance with section (6). - (e) emissions factors are provided in section (7). - (f) negative savings is the negative carbon dioxide equivalent from the previous reporting period (if any), which should be carried through reporting periods until the difference has become zero.
+- (a) electricity savings are calculated in MWh using Equation 2, in which references to "energy" in Equations 3 to 4 of this Division are taken to mean "electricity". - (b) RF is the regional factor, which is 0.98 if the project is undertaken in metropolitan Victoria or 1.04 if the project is undertaken in regional Victoria, as defined by the Locations Variable List in the Victorian Energy Upgrades Specifications 2018. - (c) gas savings are calculated in gigajoules (GJ) using Equation 2, in which references to "energy" in Equations 3 to 4 of this Division are taken to mean "gas". - (d) counted savings is a variable determined in accordance with section (6). - (e) emissions factors are provided in section 0. - (f) negative savings is the negative carbon dioxide equivalent from the previous reporting period (if any), which should be carried through reporting periods until the difference has become zero. - (g) DF_i is the decay factor for that measurement boundary in year i. - (h) i is a year of the maximum time period, 10 years, for forward creation for the project.